ceciliavision/zoom-learn-zoom/README.md

 ## Training

+#### CoBi loss
+The implementation of CoBi loss presented in the paper can be found in the `./CX` directory.
+Refer to `./loss.py` to see how it's used.
+The full training pipeline is under preparation and will be released somewhere around October.

 #### Data Pre-processing

 We provide alignment functions and scripts to account for hand motion when capturing the dataset.
 This is an *optional* step, as CoBi loss does not require pixel-wise aligned data pairs for training.
 However, we notice that having a preliminary (imprecise) alignment step leads to faster convergence.
 In summary, we provide: